AmbientRun/Ambient/crates/network/protocol.md

 The server receives this requests creates an entity in the `MAIN_INSTANCE_ID` world.

+The server responds by sending a `ServerInfo` on the control stream which contains information about the current ambient project, version, etc.

 If the server for any reason chooses to reject the connection, the underlying transport is closed.
 In any other case, the _client_ assumes it is connected as soon as the request has been sent.

 It is considered an _error_ if multiple connect requests are sent or received.